 If strength training isn’t your thing when it comes to exercise, remember what we’ve seen about the effect on bone from different types of exercise at different exercise frequencies:

-My friend, Miranda Esmonde-White, also reports that her Classical Stretch exercise program done on a regular basis has also led to increase in bone density.
+My friend, Miranda Esmonde-White, also reports that her Classical Stretch exercise program done on a regular basis has also led to an increase in bone density.
 The same thing has been suggested for tai chi and other more mindful exercise modalities.

 For those who love to walk, using a weighted vest is one of my favorite muscle and bone-building exercise options.